9 Best Cross Browser Testing Tools in 2023

 Let’s dive right in.

-Here are 9 of the best cross-browser testing tools on the market, complete with a review of features, use cases, and pricing.
+Here are 12 of the best cross-browser testing tools, reviewed for their features, use cases, and pricing.

 1. Marker.io

-Marker.io speeds up your QA testing by automatically including environment information with every bug report, speeding up cross-browser testing.
+Marker.io enhances your QA testing by automatically capturing environment details with each bug report, speeding up cross-browser testing.

 Let’s look at a few other Marker.io features.